GPU Utilization Reporting

 RequiresDCGM Exporter + PrometheusJob Metrics Plugin + Database

-For a complete setup with historical metrics, follow the Historical GPU Metrics section in the Job Metrics guide after completing the steps below.
+For a complete setup with historical metrics, follow the Historical GPU Metrics section in the Job Metrics configuration guide after completing the steps below.

 Prerequisites